sj14/confible/README.md

 # variables which can be used in the [[config]] parts (see templating)
 [[variables]]
+# Same as settings.os but on the variables level.
+os = ["darwin", "linux"]
+# Same as settings.arch but on the variables level.
+arch = ["amd64", "arm64"]
 # Variables which will create an input prompt.
 # The first value is the variable name, the second value is the prompt message.
 input = [